 |Course Rating for 36 holes + 15||(36 PAT Score/2)||(36 PAT Score/2) + 5|

 The 36-hole PAT remains valid during the Acceptable Progress period.
-An individual who enters the PGA Professional Golf Management Program after achieving only option (b) above, must pass the 36-hole PAT prior registering for the Level 3 Checkpoint.
-In order pass the 36-hole PAT, you must achieve a 36-hole score within 15 shots of the course rating.
-For example, if the course rating is 72, the target score for the 36-holes would be 159 (72 x 2 = 144 + 15 = 159).
+In order to pass the 36-hole PAT, you must achieve a 36-hole score within 15 shots of the course rating.
+For example, if the course rating is 72, the target score for the 36 holes would be 159 (72 x 2 = 144 + 15 = 159).
 This competition is normally conducted in one day.
+Fewer than 20% of those taking the test achieve a passing score, therefore, it is highly recommended that you work diligently on your game prior to registering for the PAT.

 The PAT is conducted from the middle tees of the golf course with the flagsticks set on a generally flat area of the green.
 Although this sounds relatively simple, less than 20% of those taking the test achieve a passing score.
 If your game is marginal, it is highly recommended that you work diligently on improving prior to registering for the PAT.